-Combined-degrees students are expected to fulfill all the requirements of the bachelor's degree program (38 credits); of these, two graduate-level credits (100-level or higher) are allowed to count toward the master's degree requirements as long as they carry the designation of the department in which the master's portion of the combined degree program is to be completed.
+Combined-degree students are expected to fulfill all the requirements of the bachelor's degree program.
+Two graduate-level credits (100-level or higher) are allowed to cross-count toward the master's degree requirements as long as: 1) the undergraduate degree is awarded from the School of Engineering and 2) the courses carry the designation of the department in which the master's portion of the combined degree program is to be completed.
 The School of Engineering B.S./M.S. combined degree program course distribution form can be downloaded here.

 Completing the combined BS/MS degree requires 8 semesters of full-time undergraduate residence and 2 semesters of full-time graduate residence.
 In some cases, the undergraduate residence requirement may be reduced (See "Undergraduate Policies" in the Tufts Bulletin).
 The graduate residence requirement cannot be reduced.
-In order to begin graduate residence, a B.S./M.S. student must first complete 38 units of undergraduate study and also complete the undergraduate residence requirement.
+In order to begin graduate residence, a B.S./M.S. student must first complete the minimum number of course credits for undergraduate study (SoE – 38 credits, A&S – 34 credits), and also complete the undergraduate residence requirement.
 If a student wishes to complete the undergraduate residence requirement early, the student must:

-- Complete 38 units of undergraduate study before beginning graduate residence
+- Complete the minimum number of course credits for undergraduate study before beginning graduate residence

 - By the second week of a student's first graduate semester, submit the "Early Completion of Academic Residence" form, which can be found in the Undergraduate and Graduate students section of the Student Forms page.